Work In Progress

 “So you’ll do it,” he says.

 From the west, along the sidewalk, a scowling white man in an open light grey sweatshirt walks along the railing in their direction.
 Beau has his back to the man.
 Twenty feet out, the pace of the approaching man slows.
 He stares at Maureen.
 She notices the stare but he’s no one she recognizes.
 Beau notices that her glance is diverted and begins to turn.
 The man is in his mid-thirties, clean shaven, medium build, looks like a tourist.
-He comes even with their table, and she hears the man say, “You’re not Charlotte Grace.”

-He pulls a handgun from the right pocket of the sweatshirt.
-Beau finishes turning, still seated.
 She’s about to die.
 She closes her eyes.
 She prepares her soul, not in words or images, but as instantaneous experience and emotion, and commends it to the infinite.
 She hears the shot and her eyes fly open.
 The bullet strikes Beau in the chest, a reddening hole in his white shirt.
 Beau looks uncomprehending at his assailant.
 He doesn’t speak but sags and falls backwards to the ground, the chair sliding from underneath him.

 She can’t breathe.
 Her lungs are empty and she’s frozen.
 Beau makes no sound and stares at the sky.
 The assassin leans over the railing and fires another shot into Beau’s forehead, over his left eye, and then runs across the street into the park.